Sonicious/SlurmCourse/01-basics/README.md

 ### About text editors

-You can use Visual Studio Code with the Remote plugin to work directly on the cluster. `nano` is not available.
-You can use `vim`, if you are familiar with it.
+You can use Visual Studio Code with the Remote plugin to work directly on the cluster. `nano` is available.
+You can also use `vim`, if you are familiar with it.

 ## Interactive Slurm console